+We have exclusive commercial and license agreements with Medison to commercialize fostamatinib in all potential indications in Canada and Israel.
 In November 2020, Health Canada approved the New Drug Submission for TAVALISSE for the treatment of thrombocytopenia in adult patients with chronic ITP who have had an insufficient response to other treatments.
 In August 2021, Medison Israel received the licenses for registrational approval from the Ministry of Health.
-Medison launched TAVALISSE in Canada and Israel.
+TAVALISSE is commercially available in Canada and Israel